alphacentauri82/balenaos-helium-gtw/README.md

-# Helium Hotspot EU version
+# Helium Hotspot

-This project deploys a LoRaWAN Helium Hotspot with European configuration based on SX1301 LoRa chip.
+This project deploys a LoRaWAN Helium Hotspot with US configuration based on SX1301 LoRa chip.

 ## Getting started